Vyral/base-template/_posts/2019-10-24-tips-for-hosting-a-pie-day-event.md

 {% include pullquote.html %}

-Another thing we do with our Pie Day is attaching a nonprofit to it.
-Maybe a food bank or another great organization to give back. **You can incorporate the nonprofit via video, where you can tell people about the event and about the organization that you’re helping.**
+We love giving back to our community, so we attach a non-profit to our event.
+Maybe your local Food Bank, or another great organization relating to the holiday needs of others. **You can incorporate creating a video with the non-profit and share about all the good they are doing in the community.**&nbsp;

-We’re also adding in a reverse bold 100 before we launch our Pie Day event.
-We met with her and shot a video about the promotion, and we’re asking our whole database to call in on a certain day to provide their contact information for a drawing for a free gourmet Thanksgiving meal.
+This year we are also adding in a Reverse BOLD 100 with a Thanksgiving meal giveaway, as we launch the Pie Day event.
+We’re asking for people to call in on a certain day to provide their contact information and they will be entered to win the drawing and also get a free pie\!

 Another video or email you might send out would be an announcement about the event.
 We typically send a postcard as well to all the people in our MET database.
 Then we call to confirm with those people on one day and another call the day after the event.